 - Broken shaft inside of the handle: The shaft seems to be the weakest piece of the handle, and it is the most common piece to break.
 The shaft can break from normal wear and tear, but it can also break because the cartridge became too stiff, requiring force to operate.
 If you have a hard time turning the water on or turning it from left to right, it is an indication that the cartridge is too stiff.
 When this happens you should replace the Moen cartridge.
 Otherwise replacing the shower handle will be a temporary fix, and you may be replacing it again soon.

-Removing the Old Handle and Getting a Replacement
+Removing the Old Handle

 If the shower handle just fell off, removal is not necessary: you just install a new handle.
 Often, though, some pieces will be attached to the cartridge stem, requiring you to take them off.